newrelic/newrelic-dotnet-buildpack-tile/README.md

 As prerequisite you need to have the following
 * An active New Relic account with a license key which is used to bind Dotnet applications to New Relic Dotnet agents.
-* In order to use [multi-buildpacks in the application's manifest file](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#buildpack), at a minimum you need to upgrade CF CLI to **version 6.38**.
+* In order to use [multi-buildpacks in the application's manifest file](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#buildpack), at a minimum you need to upgrade CF CLI to <strong>version 6.38</strong>.
 * Dotnet HWC extension requires a minimum version of hwc buildpack 3.0.3.
 * Dotnet Core extension requires a minimum version of dotnet core buildpack 2.1.5.